 (b) Salt water or marine habitat: this refers to water body that has salt taste.
 Its salt content is about 3% per volume of water.
 Such water can be found in seas and ocean.
 Fishes found in salt water or marine habitat are called salt water or marine fishes.
 Examples include shark, mackerels, herring, sardine, cod (stock fish)

 (c) Estuarine habitat: this refers to water found in estuarine where rivers flow into the seas or ocean.
-Examples is the Niger Delta are of Nigeria.
+Examples is the Niger Delta of Nigeria.
 That salt content of this habitat is in between the content of fresh water habitat and marine habitat.

-Fishes may not permanently line in this kind of habitat as some do migrate from fresh water or from salt water into the estuaries and go back thereafter.
+Fishes may not permanently live in this kind of habitat as some do migrate from fresh water or from salt water into the estuaries and go back thereafter.
 An example of such fishes is mudfish.

-According to morphology
+classification of fishes According to morphology

 This has to do with the form or structure of the fish.
 There are two categories in this class